Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A SysOps administrator launches an Amazon EC2 Linux instance in a public subnet.
 When the instance is running, the SysOps administrator obtains the public IP address and attempts to remotely connect to the instance multiple times.
 However, the SysOps administrator always receives a timeout error.
 Which action will allow the SysOps administrator to remotely connect to the instance?

-- [ ] Add a route table entry in the public subnet for the SysOps administrator’s IP address.
+- [ ] Add a route table entry in the public subnet for the SysOps administrator's IP address.
-- [ ] Add an outbound network ACL rule to allow TCP port 22 for the SysOps administrator’s IP address.
+- [ ] Add an outbound network ACL rule to allow TCP port 22 for the SysOps administrator's IP address.
-- [x] Modify the instance security group to allow inbound SSH traffic from the SysOps administrator’s IP address.
+- [x] Modify the instance security group to allow inbound SSH traffic from the SysOps administrator's IP address.
-- [ ] Modify the instance security group to allow outbound SSH traffic to the SysOps administrator’s IP address.
+- [ ] Modify the instance security group to allow outbound SSH traffic to the SysOps administrator's IP address.

 ### A SysOps administrator has used AWS Cloud Formal ion to deploy a serverless application Into a production VPC.
 The application consists of an AWS Lambda function an Amazon DynamoDB table, and an Amazon API Gateway API.
 The SysOps administrator must delete the AWS Cloud Formation stack without deleting the DynamoDB table.
 Which action should the SysOps administrator take before deleting the AWS Cloud Formation stack?

 - [x] Add a Retain deletion policy to the DynamoDB resource in the AWS CloudFormation stack.
 - [ ] Add a Snapshot deletion policy to the DynamoDB resource in the AWS CloudFormation stack.
 - [ ] Enable termination protection on the AWS Cloud Formation stack.
-- [ ] Update the application’s IAM policy with a Deny statement for the dynamodb:DeleteTabie action.
+- [ ] Update the application's IAM policy with a Deny statement for the dynamodb:DeleteTabie action.

 ### A SysOps administrator wants to manage a web server application with AWS Elastic Beanstalk.
 The Elastic Beanstalk service must maintain full capacity for new deployments at all times.
 Which deployment policies satisfy this requirement?
 (Select TWO.)